-6. Regeneration
+5. Regeneration

-6.1 Regeneration is addressed within the strategy, but the Council recognises the difficulties involved and will work with a range of resources and bodies on defining the regeneration needs.
+5.1 Regeneration is addressed with the strategy, but the Council recognises the difficulties involved and will work with a range of resources and bodies on defining the regeneration needs.

-7. Health and Wellbeing
+6. Health and Wellbeing

-7.1 The Council's Health and Wellbeing Board continues to promote our commitment to ensuring the community are at the heart of our wish to improve health and wellbeing.
-Housing is a major factor in addressing some of the inequalities that can be found in the Borough and measures in the Strategy will be used to reduce those health inequalities.
+6.1 The Council's Health and Wellbeing Board continues to promote the Council's commitment to ensuring the community are at the heart of the Council's wish to improve health and wellbeing in the Borough.
+It is recognised that housing is a major factor in addressing some of the inequalities that can be found in the Borough and measures in the Strategy will be used to reduce those health and inequalities.

-8. Delivery and Monitoring
+7. Delivery and Monitoring

-8.1 The Housing Strategy sets out the strategic direction for housing in Oadby and Wigston and what the Council wants to achieve, focusing in particular on the major changes required.
+7.1 The Housing Strategy sets out the strategic direction for housing in the Borough and what the Council wants to achieve, focussing in particular on the major changes required to address housing needs.
 It will be underpinned by policies and delivery plans to measure progress.

-9. Consultation
+8. Consultation